openedx/docs.openedx.org/source/educators/how-tos/course_development/exercise_tools/embed_google_calendar.rst

 #.
 Under **Add New Component**, select **Advanced**, and then select **Google
    Calendar**.

-   The new component is added to the unit, with the default edX Google Calendar embedded.
+   The new component is added to the unit, with the default Open edX Google Calendar embedded.

 #.
 In the new component, select **Edit**.